pyreymo/RedirectSmarter/README.md

 ## Command

-Use `/rs` to open the configuration window.
+Use `/rs` to open or close the main window.

+Use `/rs toggle` to enable or disable redirects globally.
+The main window title also shows the current redirect state.

 ## Configuration

+The main window has two tabs:

+- `Actions`: Configure per-action redirect behavior.
+- `Settings`: Configure global plugin behavior.

-The main window lists supported actions by job.
+The `Actions` tab lists supported actions by job.
 Select a job or role actions, find an action, then press the add button to create target priority entries for that action.

 Targets are tried from left to right.
 The first resolved target that passes range, line-of-sight, and target-type checks is used.
-If no configured target succeeds, the action continues with the game's original target.
+If no configured target succeeds, the action continues with the game's original target unless `Prevent default` is enabled for that action.

+Each action row also has a `Prevent default` checkbox.
+When enabled, the action is blocked if none of its configured redirect targets are available.

-The settings window contains:
+The `Settings` tab contains:

+- `Enable redirects`: Turns all redirect behavior on or off.
 - `Ignore range and target type errors`: When enabled, invalid configured targets are skipped and the plugin tries the next target in the priority list.
 When disabled, the first invalid resolved target stops the action and shows an error.
 - `Actions from macros`: Allows eligible macro actions to enter the game's normal action queue path more like actions used from the hotbar.